vpvnguyen/task-management/README.md

 ### Why this stack?

-- Great question.
-The following should provide insight regarding why this stack is used.

-#### Client - React
+- JavaScript serves as a ubiquitous language from front to back end development.
+- Single threaded,

-- React is a very fast and robust client application that allows flexibility in developing and scaling the front end.
-- Large support with strong communities, libraries, and tools.
+- React is a robust client side technology that allows flexibility in developing and scaling the front end from it's large support within strong communities, libraries, and tools.

-#### Server - Node / Express

-- Fast and highly scalable server built upon Node.js which is a runtime environment for JavaScript.
-Serves as a ubiquitous language from front to back end development.
+- Fast and highly scalable server built upon Node.js which serves as a runtime environment - allowing JavaScript to run outside of the browser.

-#### Database - Postgres

-- Reliable and robust SQL database that also supports document storage using JSONB.
-- Developers can leverage the power of SQL queries as well as flexible document storage.
+- PostgreSQL is an object relational database that leverages the power of relational SQL queries as well as flexible document storage using JSONB.

 ## Application Flow